Sharp-talker Jones says spy filmed England, lobs barbs at NZ - WHIZ News

-TOKYO (AP) — It’s Rugby World Cup semifinals week and Eddie Jones, one of the sport’s sharpest talker, is in full wind-up mode.
+TOKYO (AP) — It’s Rugby World Cup semifinals week and Eddie Jones, one of the sport’s sharpest talkers, is in full wind-up mode.

 The team bearing the brunt of the England coach’s barbs?
-His team’s opponent on Saturday, the world champion All Blacks.
+England’s opponent on Saturday, the world champion All Blacks.

 The All Blacks’ mental skills coach will be “the busiest bloke in Tokyo,” Jones said Tuesday.
 He described New Zealand’s journalists as “fans with laptops.”
 He spoke of “omens” in the week of Japan’s enthronement of a new emperor.